What is ‘normal’ erectile behaviour?

 Loss of erection during penetration

-If necessary, your doctor should be able to advise you on suitable treatments for erectile dysfunction (ED), including PDE5 inhibitors (such as Viagra), Vacuum Erection Devices, intrauretheral pellets, penile injections and surgical options.
+If necessary, your doctor should be able to advise you on suitable treatments for erectile dysfunction (ED), including other PDE5 inhibitors, Vacuum Erection Devices, intrauretheral pellets, penile injections and surgical options.

 Changes in erectile behaviour are often a sign of psychological, physical or relationship issues.
 Erectile dysfunction (ED) may be short-lived and return to normal, or you may feel you need professional help.
 Pretty much everyone will experience ED at some point in their lives, but if it continues, visit your GP.